SrLozano/Agent-Based-DDS/README.md

 ## Run it - Maven Goals 🚀

-Once downloaded the system can be run in the following way thanks to the **maven goals** defined:
+Once downloaded the system can be run in the following way thanks to the **maven goal** defined:

-Compile project:
+But first we need to compile the project with the following maven task:
 ```sh
 mvn install
 ```